-After consulting user reviews and professionals to narrow down the field of competition, we tested eight pairs of clippers and found that these are the best for trimming both fingernails and toenails.
-For about $11, you get clippers with great build quality and sharp blades that will clip your nails without leaving annoying, jagged edges.
+After consulting user reviews and professionals to narrow down the field of competition, we tested eight pairs of clippers and found that the Muji Silver Nail Clippers are the best for trimming both fingernails and toenails.
+For about $11, you get clippers with great build quality and sharp blades that will clip your nails cleanly without leaving annoying, jagged edges.